NooraAz/coding_cheat_sheets/commandline.md

-Getting size of a directory:
+Getting the size of a directory:

     du -sh <file-path>